 Agency-client relationships are a two way street.
 Just like marriages (yup, I'm back on that again), it takes two committed partners to make things work.

-In the five sections above, I've outlined a number of problems you might encounter when working with a HubSpot partner agency, and most of these are agency-related.
+In the five sections above, I've outlined a number of problems you might encounter when working with a HubSpot Solutions Partner, and most of these are agency-related.

 I would be remiss if I didn't add that sometimes you as the client might be contributing to the problems.